Your Privacy

 Did the COVID-19 pandemic impact menstrual cycles?

-Institution: University of Montpellier (CNRS), Oregon Health & Science University, Johns Hopkins University (related but independent projects)
+Institutions: University of Montpellier (CNRS), Oregon Health & Science University, Johns Hopkins University (related but independent studies)

 Lead researchers: Alexandra Alvergne PhD (CNRS); Alison Edelman MD, MPH (OHSU), and Mostafa Borahey MD, PhD, MBA (JHU)

 While there has been anecdotal evidence from people experiencing menstrual cycle changes (such as longer cycles or heavier periods) after COVID-19 infection or vaccination, there have been few studies on the topic.
 This project paired survey data on COVID-19 infection and vaccination dates with menstrual cycle data from Clue, in order to evaluate any potential effects of each.
-This is one of the few studies on the pandemic and menstrual cycles to utilize real-time tracked data instead of just recalled experiences, strengthening the study quality.
+These projects are amongst the few studies on the pandemic and menstrual cycles to utilize real-time tracked data instead of recalled experiences, strengthening the study quality.
+The study found a small, temporary increase in menstrual cycle length following a COVID-19 infection or vaccination.
+In both cases, users’ cycle length reverted to their previous average after one cycle.

 Read more